bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 # 1. How to install Ubuntu on RPI

 RPI uses micro SD card as its main disk storage.
-Ubuntu server 20.10 image file can be downloaded from Canonical and the file can be flashed to a micro SD card by using different ways.
+Ubuntu server 20.10 image file can be downloaded from Canonical and the file can be flashed to a micro SD card by using various ways.

 <br/>